Christopher-v/JavaMaze/README.md

 # JavaMaze
-A maze game made in Java
+A maze game made in Java in 2014

 A recursice maze made where the player controls by the keyboard arrows to get to the finish